 Since Real Return is unconstrained in terms of its asset allocation, we can, to a significant degree, step away from equities if we see poor near-term prospects.
 However, we also have considerable potential to harness stock selection in seeking to deliver a superior outcome.
 It is important to note that global equities are not a homogenous asset class, and one of the consequences of the pandemic has been to catalyse a significant bifurcation between the ‘winners’ and ‘losers’.

 During the current crisis, more economically sensitive companies (many of which had already been under pressure for much of 2019), as well as those dependent upon ‘normal’ patterns of human activity, have lagged.
 Undoubtedly many of these companies are beset with structural and balance- sheet issues that are likely to render them poor long-term investments.
 Nevertheless, it feels as though a few babies have been thrown out with the bathwater.
 In all but the most negative public health and economic scenarios, such situations appear to us to represent the best hunting ground for opportunities at the present time, although clearly it is vital to be highly selective.
-In this vein, we have recently been adding to companies in areas such as mining, industrials and insurance, to achieve a balance alongside strategic positions in sectors favoured by our longer-term thematic work, including health care, technology and branded consumer exposures.
+In this vein, since the market trough we have been adding to companies in areas such as mining, industrials and insurance, to achieve a balance alongside strategic positions in sectors favoured by our longer-term thematic work, including health care, technology and branded consumer exposures.

 Building a return profile